hotosm/osm-merge/docs/conflation.md

 buildings.
 The tags can be searched for when editing the data to visually determine whether it's a real building or not.

+# Conflating Other Than Buildings

+## OpenDataKit

+Data collected in the field using ODK Collect is a specific case.
+If using using data extracts from OpenStreetMapAs the data extract has the OSM ID, so it's much simpler to conflate the new tags with either the existing building polygon or POI.
+For this workflow, any tag in the feature from ODK will overwrite any existing values in the existing feature.
+This allows for updating the tags & values when ground-truthing.
+When the OSM XML file is loaded into JOSM, it has the *modified* attribute set, and the version has been incremented.
+In JOSM under the **File** menu, select the **Update Modified** menu item.
+This will sync the modified feature with current OSM.
+At that point all that needs to be done is validate the modified features, znd upload to OSM.

+When ODK Collect is used but has no data extract, conflation is more complicated.
+For this use case, a more brute force algorythm is used.
+Initially any building polygon or POI within 7 meters is found by querying the database.
+Most smartphone GPS chipsets, even on high-end phones, are between 4-9m off from your actual location.
+Once nearby buildings are identified, then the tags are compared to see if there is a match.

+For example, if collecting data on a restaurant, it may have a new name, but if the nearby building is the only one with an *amenity=restaurant** (or cafe, pub, etc...) it's considered a probable match.
+If there are multiple restaurants this doesn't work very well unless the name hasn't changed.
+If there are multiple possible features, a *fixme=* tag is added to the POI, and it has to be later validated manually.

+If a satellite imagery basemap is used in Collect, conflation is somewhat simpler.
+If the mapper has selected the center of the building using the basemap, conflation starts by checking for the building polygon in OSM that contains this location.
+If no building is found, the POI is added to the output file with a *fixme=new building* tag so the buildings can traced by the validator.
+Any tags from the POI are added to the new building polygon.

+## Points Of Interest (POI)

+It is common when collecting datasets from non-OSM sources each feature may only be single node.
+This may be a list of schools, businesses, etc... with additional information with each POI that can be added to the OSM building polygon (if it exists).
+Obviously any imported data must have a license acceptable for importing into OSM.

+Similar to how conflating ODK data when not using a data extract, the tags & values are compared with any nearby building.
+Since often these imports are features already in OSM with limited metadata, this adds more details.

 # Output Files

 If the data files are huge, it's necessary to conflate with a subset